kresschaan/reqres-web-application/README.md

 Running the test:

 1. To execute the test open the terminal window.
-2. Type and run the command <code style="color : aqua">npm test</code>.
+2. Type and run the command <code>npm test</code>.

 ### How to Use

-1. Navigate to http://localhost:5173/.
+1. Navigate to </code>http://localhost:5173/</code>.
 The web application should load.
+2. To access the endpoints use base url of </code>http://localhost:3010</code> and add the succeeding access points.
-2. Start playing around and navigating the website.
+3. Start playing around and navigating the website.

 ## Acknowledgements